Use the IFC Viewer in Excel

 Excel to viewer

-Use Excel to drive the 3D selection when you want to review items from a filtered list, a calculation sheet, or a report table.
+Use Excel to drive the 3D selection when you want to review items from a filtered list, a report table, or a PivotTable summary.

-• Only visible cells are used.
+- Only visible rows in that table are used.
 Filtered-out rows are ignored.

 Viewer to Excel